swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-43-deploy-and-access-the-monitoring-on-kubernetes.md

 aws s3 cp s3://<s3_bucket_name>/monitoring/report.json - | python -m json.tool
 ```

-You should see the same drift metrics as in the local report from Chapter 4.2,
+You should see the same drift metrics as in the local report from the previous
-now refreshed automatically from production logs.
+chapter, now refreshed automatically from production logs.

 ### Check the changes